nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A person can have one to many roles which match one of the following
+**Tip:** A contact can have one to many roles which match one of the following
 1. President
 2. Vice President
 3. Admin